ncw/cwtool/README.md

 ## cwtool play {#cwtool_play}

-Play morse code from the command line or file
+Play Morse code from the command line or file

 ### Synopsis

-This plays morse code from the command line or from a file with the `--file` flag or from stdin with the `--stdin` flag.
+This plays Morse code from the command line or from a file with the `--file` flag or from stdin with the `--stdin` flag.